morgant/mlvwmrc/README.md

 ### .AppManifest

 Includes a `Read` command for each application-specific file in the `apps` directory.
 This is primarily to limit the complexity of the main `.mlvwmrc` file.

+### CONTRIBUTING

+I very much welcome requests, feedback, and improvements.
+Please see [CONTRIBUTING](CONTRIBUTING.md) for details as to how to contribute, as well as the style guide for mlvwmrc configuration files.

 ## SPECIAL THANKS